Cost surge under new Google CEO unnerves Street

-"The discipline of the company has not changed; we're just really bullish on our prospects," CFO Patrick Pichette told analysts.
+"The discipline of the company has not changed; we're just really bullish on our prospects," Chief Financial Officer Patrick Pichette told analysts.
 "I can tell you every element of the company (expenses from real estate to food) is scrubbed and scrutinized."

 WHAT'RE YOUR INTENTIONS?

-Google's net revenue rose to $6.54 billion in the first quarter, above the $6.32 billion expected by analysts.
+The focus on Google's spending overshadowed strong first quarter net revenue growth of 29 percent year-over-year to $6.54 billion, above the $6.32 billion expected by analysts.

 Shares of Google, which underperformed the market in 2010, are down roughly 9 percent since the company announced in January that Page would replace Schmidt.
-This week, Page moved swiftly to streamline decision-making at Google's upper ranks by reshuffling reporting lines, but investors are anxious about how the management change could affect the company.
+This week, Page moved swiftly to streamline decision-making at Google's upper ranks by reshuffling reporting lines.

-Page's attitude toward spending on such strategic areas, as well as on less crucial initiatives such as self-driving cars, and the potential impact on Google's profit margins are high on investors' list of concerns.
+High on investors' list of concerns are Page's attitude toward spending on strategic areas such as social networking and mobile, as well as initiatives such as self-driving cars, and the potential impact on Google's profit margins.

 "I don't think his focus is going to be on managing to margins.
 I think his focus is going to be on managing to topline growth and new business areas," said Oppenheimer & Co analyst Jason Helfstein.